M-87 Orkan: Characteristics

 The FAP 2832 vehicle with its base platform is fitted with a central tyre pressure regulation system which is operated by the driver from within the cab, and to provide a more stable firing platform.
 Four stabilisers are lowered to the ground by remote control, one at either side to the rear of the second roadwheel and two at the very rear.
 When travelling, the launcher is traversed to the front and the whole launcher is covered by a tarpaulin cover with integral bows.

 Rockets

 The rocket is 4.6 metres long and it is packed in a glass-ceramic housing and transported by vehicle.
-Rockets are re-loaded by the FAP 3232 with a built-in crane.
+Rockets are reloaded by the FAP 3232 with a built-in crane.